7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Compressor Pulley

-Often a compressor is in good condition but its pulley bearing is stuck.
-This stuck pulley bearing drags against the belt and becomes very stiff to rotate the compressor is.
-And put too much strain on the engine, which leads to the car jerking and stalling.
+Often, a compressor is in good condition but its pulley bearing is stuck.
+This stuck pulley bearing drags against the belt and becomes very stiff to rotate the compressor.
+Under such conditions, ac consumes a lot of energy from the power produced by your engine.
+As you push the pedal throttle plate will not provide enough energy and put too much strain on the engine, due to which the car starts jerking and stalling.

 Related Post: How To Fix Car AC Compressor Clutch Not Engaging